 \subsection{Motivations}

-A folklore result on cycles finds in any cyclic graph $G$ a cycle of length linear in its average degree, i.e.~$\Omega(d(G))$.
+A folklore result on cycles is that any cyclic graph $G$ contains a cycle of length linear in its average degree, i.e.~$\Omega(d(G))$.
 Indeed, remove low-degree vertices to obtain a subgraph $H$ with $\delta(H)\geq d(G)/2$ and then greedily extend a path to find a cycle in $H$ of length at least $\delta(H)+1$.
-This linear in average degree bound is the best we could hope for, as the graph $G$ might be disjoint union of cliques.
+This linear in average degree lower bound is the best we could hope for, as the graph $G$ might be a disjoint union of cliques.
 It seems intuitive that better bounds can be obtained if we step away from such examples.
-This motivates the following notion of the \emph{crux} of a graph; it measures the order of the smallest subgraph of $G$ which retains a fraction of average degree of $G$.
+This motivates the following notion of the \emph{crux} of a graph; it measures the order of the smallest subgraph of $G$ which retains a positive fraction of the average degree of $G$.

 \begin{defn}[Crux] For a constant $\alpha\in(0,1)$, a subgraph $H\subseteq G$ is an $\alpha$-\emph{crux} if $d(H)\ge \alpha\cdot d(G)$.
 Define the $\alpha$-\emph{crux function}, $c_{\alpha}(G)$, of $G$ to be the order of a minimum $\alpha$-crux in $G$, that is,